Household Safety: Preventing Drowning

 - Remove any ladders from an above-ground pool when not in use.

-- If you leave your child with a babysitter, make sure he or she knows your rules for the pool.
+- If you leave your child with a babysitter, make sure he or she is comfortable supervising your child in the pool and understands your pool rules.

-If you're expecting a baby or you already have a child, it's a good idea to:
+Whether you're expecting a baby or already have a child, it's a good idea to:

 - toll-free poison-control number: 1-800-222-1222